2019–20 East Carolina Pirates men's basketball team

-The 2019–20 East Carolina Pirates men's basketball team represents East Carolina University during the 2019–20 NCAA Division I men's basketball season.
-The Pirates are led by second year head coach, Joe Dooley, who previously coached the Pirates from 1995 to 1999, and play their home games at Williams Arena at Minges Coliseum as sixth-year members of the American Athletic Conference.
+The 2019–20 East Carolina Pirates men's basketball team represented East Carolina University during the 2019–20 NCAA Division I men's basketball season.
+The Pirates were led by second year head coach, Joe Dooley, who previously coached the Pirates from 1995 to 1999, and played their home games at Williams Arena at Minges Coliseum as sixth-year members of the American Athletic Conference.

 Previous season

 The Pirates finished the 2018–19 season 10–21, 3–15 in AAC play to finish in 11th place.
 They lost in the first round of the AAC tournament to Wichita State.